cowardswithbadges/cwb_site/cwb-website/src/routes/dishonored/dionne-holliday.md

 svg: "PoliceFemaleDark"
 ---

 MCPD said they received a call for service at the elementary school on Jan.
-14 in regards to a 5-year-old student who had left the school grounds and "did not wish to return."
+14 in regards to a 5-year-old student who had left the school grounds and "did not wish to return"

 Two MCPD officers, Dionne Holliday and [Kevin Christmon](/dishonored/kevin-christmon) responded to the call for service.

+#### Dionne Holliday arrests a five year old boy.

 The officers confronted the boy less than a quarter-mile from the school.
 They were immediately stern with the child, according to a body camera video released of the incident in 2020, and become increasingly aggressive as the boy gets more upset.